hashicorp/nomad/website/source/docs/agent/configuration/vault.html.md

 - `allow_unauthenticated` `(bool: false)` - Specifies if users submitting jobs to the Nomad server should be required to provide their own Vault token, proving they have access to the policies listed in the job.
-If enabled, users could easily escalate privilege in a job.
+This option should only ever be enabled in a trusted environment, because, if enabled, users could escalate privilege in a job.

 - `enabled` `(bool: false)` - Specifies if the Vault integration should be activated.